 In the event of an emergency, it may be necessary for USF to suspend normal operations.
 During this time, USF may opt to continue delivery of instruction through methods that include but are not limited to: Blackboard, Elluminate, Skype, and email messaging and/or an alternate schedule.
 Its the responsibility of the student to monitor Blackboard site for each class for course specific communication, and the main USF, College, and department websites, emails, and MoBull messages for important general information.

-The Graduate School and the Department of Government and International Affairs hold academic integrity in the highest regard.
+- Policy on Make-up Work: The Graduate School and the Department of Government and International Affairs hold academic integrity in the highest regard.
 Students are responsible for being aware of and complying with University Regulations and Policies and must conduct themselves accordingly.

 When the majority of work has been completed for a course, but a student encounters extenuating circumstances that may prevent completion of that course, the student may request an Incomplete Grade from the instructor.
 It is the instructor‟s discretion on whether to grant the request.
 Please refer to the complete policy on Incomplete Grades in the Graduate Catalog.